FullstackGJJ/ynab-transaction-differ/src/TransactionDiffer/Domain.md

 Mental Models:

 - A transaction is a mental model that holds information about date, amount, merchant
+- A transaction diff is a mental model that holds information about verified, missing, and extra transactions when comparing one list of transactions to another

 The rules of thumb are: